Syrian Refugee Vulnerable Person Scheme

 Guidance and information relating to the Syrian refugee crisis and how you can help.

-The Government has declared that it will expand the existing Syrian Vulnerable Person Scheme and intends to resettle 20,000 Syrians in need of protection during this Parliament.
+The Government expanded in 2015, the Syrian Vulnerable Person Scheme and has a target to resettle 20,000 Syrians in need of protection over five years.

-On 20 October 2015, MVDC resolved to participate in the Home Office's Vulnerable Persons Relocation programme for Syrian refugees, assisting up to 25 households over a 5 year period (5 per year).
+On 20 October 2015, MVDC resolved to participate in the Home Office's Vulnerable Persons Relocation (VPR) programme for Syrian refugees, assisting up to 10 households over a five year period (two per year).
 We will do this in partnership with Surrey County Council, appropriate Clinical Commissioning Groups (CCGs) and the voluntary and faith sectors.
 Any household assisted under the VPR Scheme will not jump the queue for social housing.

 How you can help